Should you turn up the heat for your Yoga practice or rely on your own body to warm up?

 - If you have heart disease, arterial abnormalities, diabetes, or a history of fainting, hot Yoga is probably not safe for you.

-- During pregnant, consult your doctor before trying hot Yoga.
+- During pregnancy, consult your doctor before trying hot Yoga.

 - If you try hot Yoga and start feeling dizzy, lightheaded, or nauseous, stop and cool down.
 It may be a one-off thing but if you experience it repeatedly, hot Yoga may not be for you.